infracost/docs/docs/integrations/generic_cicd.md

       We maintain specific [CI Docker images](https://hub.docker.com/r/infracost/infracost/tags):
       ```text
-      infracost/infracost:ci-0.10 - Recommended, use latest 0.10.x version to pick up bug fixes and new resource costs
+      infracost/infracost:ci-0.10   - Recommended, uses latest patch version of 0.10 to pickup bug fixes and new resources
-      infracost/infracost:ci-0.10.x - Lock the version to x, where x is a version in https://github.com/infracost/infracost/releases
       infracost/infracost:ci-latest - Use latest Infracost image, might break when new minor/major versions are released
       ```

       </TabItem>
       <TabItem value="cli-executable">

-      Use `curl -O -L https://infracost.io/downloads/v0.10/infracost-linux-amd64.tar.gz` to download the latest 0.10.x version to pick up bug fixes and new resource costs.
-You can also use lock the version using our [releases](https://github.com/infracost/infracost/releases), or use [latest](tps://github.com/infracost/infracost/releases/latest/download/infracost-linux-amd64.tar.gz), which might break when new minor/major versions are released.
+      Use `curl -O -L https://infracost.io/downloads/v0.10/infracost-linux-amd64.tar.gz` to download the latest patch version of 0.10 to pickup bug fixes and new resource costs.
+You can also use [latest](https://github.com/infracost/infracost/releases/latest/download/infracost-linux-amd64.tar.gz), which might break when new minor/major versions are released.

       </TabItem>
     </Tabs>